Search Apartments in Alabama

 Also known as the Mountain Region, this beautiful land is known for its stunning natural beauty rich with canyons, rivers and lakes.
 Outdoor activities are the hobby of choice, with enthusiasts taking their pick of hiking, climbing, water sports or simply relaxing in the great outdoors.
 When one must go inside to earn a living, the cities of Florence, Huntsville, Madison, Decature and Cullman offer industry, entertainment, great apartment rentals and the other necessities of life.

 As the metropolitan hub of Alabama, the Central Region provides the diversity and faster pace of living that many up-and-comers are drawn to.
 This area is also the intellectual point of gravity for the state; the University of Alabama, Auburn University and many smaller educational institutions are located here.
-Birmingham, the state's most populous city with nearly 850,000 residents in the greater metropolitan area, offers up big-city living complete with skyscrapers, fabulous restaurants, diverse employment opportunities and a huge variety of apartments for rent.
+Birmingham, the state's most populous city, offers up big-city living complete with skyscrapers, fabulous restaurants, diverse employment opportunities and a huge variety of apartments for rent.
 Don't get too caught up in the image of a big city, though.
 Outside of cities like Birmingham, Tuscaloosa, Anniston and Gadsden, the Central Region soothes the eye and feeds the soul with its rolling prairie lands, magnificent forests and meandering rivers.

 People are often drawn to the southeast corner of Alabama for its natural beauty and fame as a fisherman's paradise; Lake Eufaula is known as the Big Bass Capital of the World, and numerous rivers and waterways throughout the region attract fishing enthusiasts and nature lovers alike.
 The Wiregrass area is a thriving agricultural region where fields of soybeans, corn and peanuts stretch to the horizon.
 Montgomery is not only Alabama's state capital and second most populous city, but also a living history lesson with its famous Shakespeare Festival, Rosa Parks Library, Civil Rights Memorial and countless other attractions.